NumPy 1.16 is the minimal NumPy version on all platforms

 libraries compiled with whole program optimization (/GL flag) which may

-be incompatible with the vs2017
+be incompatible with the vs2017 toolchain.
+These static libraries will

-need to be rebuilt using vs2017
+need to be rebuilt using vs2017.